richb-hanover/python-wifi-survey-heatmap/README.rst

 * ``-i INTERFACE`` / ``--interface INTERFACE`` is the name of your Wireless interface (e.g. ``wlp3s0``)
 * ``-p PICTURE`` / ``--picture PICTURE`` is the path to a floorplan PNG file to use as the background for the map; see `examples/example_floorplan.png <examples/example_floorplan.png>`_ for an example.
 In order to compare multiple surveys it may be helpful to pre-mark your measurement points on the floorplan, like `examples/example_with_marks.png <examples/example_with_marks.png`_.
 The UI currently loads the PNG at exact size, so it may help to scale your PNG file to your display.
-* ``-t TITLE`` / ``--title TITLE`` is the title for the survey (such as the network name or AP location), which will also be used to name the data file and output files.
+* ``-t TITLE`` / ``--title TITLE`` is the title for the survey (such as the network name or AP location), which is also be used to name the data file and output files.
 * ``-s IPERF3_SERVER`` / ``--server IPERF3_SERVER`` to enable ``iperf3`` scans.
 The generated speed heatmaps are very useful (much more useful than signal strength) in visualizing the *real* performance of your network as they are live measurements with real data (instead of only theoretical values).
 * ``-S`` / ``--scan`` to enable wireless scaning at the end of each measurement.
 This may take a lot of time, however, generates data used later for generating channel utilization graphs.
 If you're using a modern wireless product that allows running RF scans, it makes sense to use that data instead of these scans.
 * ``-b BSSID`` / ``--bssid BSSID`` allows you to specify a single desired BSSID for your survey.
-This will be checked several times during of every measurement, and the measurement will be discarded if you're connected to the wrong BSSID.
+This is checked several times during of every measurement, and the measurement is discarded if you're connected to the wrong BSSID.
 This can be useful as a safeguard to make sure you don't accidentally roam to a different AP.
 * ``-d 123`` / ``--duration 123`` allows you to change the duration of each individual `iperf3` test run (default is 10 seconds as mentioned above)
-* ``--ding FILENAME`` will play the audio file at FILENAME when each measurement point is complete.
+* ``--ding FILENAME`` plays the audio file at FILENAME when each measurement point is complete.
 See `Playing A Sound When Measurement Finishes <#playing-a-sound-when-measurement-finishes>`_ below for details.

-If ``TITLE.json`` already exists, the data from it will be pre-loaded into the application; this can be used to **resume a survey**.
+If ``TITLE.json`` already exists, the data from it is pre-loaded into the application; this can be used to **resume a survey**.

 When the UI loads, you should see your PNG file displayed.
 The UI is really simple:

-* If you (left / primary) click on a point on the PNG, this will begin a measurement (survey point).
-The application should draw a yellow circle there.
-The status bar at the bottom of the window will show information on each test as it's performed; the full cycle typically takes a minute or a bit more.
-When the test is complete, the circle should turn green and the status bar will inform you that the data has been written to ``Title.json`` and it's ready for the next measurement.
-If ``iperf3`` encounters an error, you'll be prompted whether you want to retry or not; if you don't, whatever results iperf was able to obtain will be saved for that point.
+* A left-click (primary click) on a point on the PNG, begins a measurement (survey point).
+The application draws a yellow circle there.
+The status bar at the bottom of the window shows information on each test as it's performed; the full cycle typically takes a minute or a bit more.
+When the test is complete, the circle turns green and the status bar indicaates that the data has been written to ``Title.json`` and it's ready for the next measurement.
+If ``iperf3`` encounters an error, you'll be prompted whether you want to retry or not; if you don't, whatever results iperf was able to obtain are saved for that point.
-* The output file is (re-)written after each measurement completes, so just exit the app when you're finished (or want to resume later; specifying the same Title will load the existing points and data from JSON).
+* The output file is (re-)written after each measurement completes, so just exit the app when you're finished (or want to resume later; specifying the same Title loads the existing points and data from JSON).
-* Right (secondary) clicking a point will allow you to delete it.
+* Right (secondary) clicking a point allows you to delete it.
 You'll be prompted to confirm.
-* Dragging (left/primary click and hold, then drag) an existing point will allow you to move it.
+* Dragging (left/primary click and hold, then drag) an existing point allows you to move it.
 You'll be prompted to confirm.
 This is handy if you accidentally click in the wrong place.

 At the end of the process, you should end up with a JSON file in your current directory named after the title you provided to ``wifi-survey`` (``Title.json``) that's owned by root.
 Fix the permissions if you want.